drduh/macOS-Security-and-Privacy-Guide/README.md

 If you want to **torrent**, use [Transmission](http://www.transmissionbt.com/download/) which is free and open source.
 You may also wish to use a block list to avoid peering with known bad hosts - see [Which is the best blocklist for Transmission?](https://giuliomac.wordpress.com/2014/02/19/best-blocklist-for-transmission/) and [johntyree/3331662](https://gist.github.com/johntyree/3331662).

+Manage default file handlers with [duti](http://duti.org/), which can be installed with `brew install duti`.
+One reason to manage extensions is to prevent auto-mounting of remote filesystems in Finder (see [Protecting Yourself From Sparklegate](https://www.taoeffect.com/blog/2016/02/apologies-sky-kinda-falling-protecting-yourself-from-sparklegate/)).

 Watch the system log with **Console** or the `syslog -w` command.

 Enable [tty_tickets](http://blog.rongarret.info/2015/08/psa-beware-of-sudo-on-os-x.html) in the sudoers file.